Skip to main content

 Asheville, NC 28803-8686

-The most visited site in the National Parks system extends 469 miles through the southern Appalachians of North Carolina and Virginia following the crest of the Blue Ridge Mountains.
-The Parkway and Great Smoky Mountains National Park (below) are in the Blue Ridge National Heritage Area.
+The most visited site in the National Parks system runs for 469 miles along the crest of the Blue Ridge Mountains in North Carolina and Virginia.
+The Parkway, and at it southern end, Great Smoky Mountains National Park (below) are part of the Blue Ridge National Heritage Area.
 More people enter or exit the Parkway in Asheville than any other point on the road.
 Visitors enjoy automobile and bicycle touring, overlooks, bird watching, camping, climbing, cross-country skiing, fishing, hang gliding, hiking, historical and cultural demonstrations, hunting, picnicking and ranger programs.

 • In the North Carolina section, there are five campgrounds, six visitor centers (Click on the photo above for more about the Parkway Destination Center), two lodges and three restaurants.